lewagon/dotfiles/01-Ruby/02-Arrays-Enumerable/03-Black-Jack/README.md

 - The player starts with no card and thus a score of 0
 - The bank starts with a score between 16 and 21

-- Each turn the player can:
+- For each round, the player can:
-  - Shuffle a card which will give him a number between 1 and 11.
+  - Shuffle a random card with value between 1 and 11.
 This number will be added to his score.
   - Pass, and finish the game.

 - If the player passes his turn or reaches a score > to 21, the game is over.

 - From there we have 4 scenarios :
-  - If the player score is 21, he pulled a "Black Jack" and has won.
+  - If the player score is 21, he pulls a "Black Jack" and wins.
-  - If the player score is > to the bank he has won.
+  - If the player score is > to the bank, he wins.
-  - If the player score is < to the bank he has lost.
+  - If the player score is < to the bank, he looses.
-  - If the player score is > to 21, he has lost.
+  - If the player score is > to 21, he looses.

 ## Specs

 ### black_jack.rb

-- Implement `#bank_score` which will return a random number between 16 and 21.
+- Implement `#bank_score` which will return a random bank score between 16 and 21.
-- Implement `#pick_card` which will return a random number between 1 and 11.
+- Implement `#pick_card` which will return a random card value between 1 and 11.
 - Implement `#game_outcome` which will return an array containing the bank score and the user score
   - **constraint**: the `#game_outcome` should return the outcome of a black jack game, which we impose to be an array containing the bank's score and the player's score.
 Ex: bank gets 17, you get 19, the method should return `[17, 19]`.